On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Additional Experimental Results

-In Figures \ref{fig:varynoise-1}, \ref{fig:varynoise-2}, and \ref{fig:varynoise-3}, we present a more comprehensive set of results on synthetic kernel-based functions and benchmark functions.
-Overall, while there is no definitive ordering between the methods in general, we observe a clear trend of MVS being favorable at low noise levels while potentially being poor at high noise levels, and vice versa for Monte Carlo.
-MVS-MC is typically able to attain the benefits of both.
+In Figures \ref{fig:varynoise-2}, \ref{fig:varysplit-1}, and \ref{fig:varysplit-4}, we present additional results on synthetic kernel-based functions and benchmark functions.
+Overall, while there is no definitive ordering between the methods in general, we observe similar findings to those discussed in Section \ref{sec:results}.
+In particular, for the plots of error vs.~split fraction, the trend can be decreasing (particularly at low noise), increasing (particularly at high noise), or ``U-shaped'', but $0.5$ is generally a reasonable choice.
+As we already discussed in Section \ref{sec:results}, there is often a sudden drop at $1.0$.

-We note that some of the MVS curves can be highly non-monotone (e.g., Figure \ref{fig:varynoise-3}, sub-figures (a) and (b), high noise).
+We note that some of the MVS curves exhibit non-monotone behavior (e.g., for Alpine-2D).
 We believe that this is because the only randomness in MVS is in the noise and the 3 initial points, whereas MC and MVS-MC have much more randomness due to being randomized algorithms.
 When there is limited randomness and few queries have been made, the algorithm is essentially outputting an uncertain guess, and it can happen that this guess luckily has a low error, but then this luck diminishes as more samples are taken.
 In contrast, MVS-MC and MC have enough internal randomness to ``average out'' the lucky and unlucky scenarios.